 Another in my occasional series on Good Questions to teach from.
 This is the Mighty Cable Company question from the 2009 AB Calculus exam, number 3

 This question presented students with a different situation than had been seen before.
 It is a pretty standard “in-out” question, except that what was going in and out was money.
 Students were told that the Mighty Cable Company sold its cable for $120 per meter.
 They were also told that the cost of the cable varied with its distance from the starting end of the cable.
 Specifically, the cost of producing a portion of the cable x meters from the end is dollars per meter.
-Profit was defined as the difference between the money the company received for the selling cable minus the cost of producing the cable.
+Profit was defined as the difference between the money the company received for selling the cable minus the cost of producing the cable.

 Students had a great deal of trouble answering this question.
 (The mean was 1.92 out of a possible 9 points.
 Fully, 36.9% of students earned no point; only 0.02% earned all 9 points.)
 This was probably because they had difficulty in interpreting the question and translating it into the proper mathematical terms and symbols.
 Since economic problems are not often seen on AP Calculus exams, students needed to be able to use the clues in the stem: